 Coronavirus in China

 As of March, the coronavirus situation in China has been significantly controlled.
 Active confirmed cases are decreasing every day.
-As of April 8, the number of active cases in the country has fallen below 2300.
+As of May 2, the number of active cases in the country has fallen below 900 (including imported cases).

 Wuhan's supermarkets are gradully reopen for business since late March. (photo from Weibo)